cokelaer/easydev/doc/source/index.rst

-The package `easydev <http://pypi.python.org/pypi/easydev/>`_ provides miscellaneous functions and files that are repeatidly used in other Python packages.
+The package `easydev <http://pypi.python.org/pypi/easydev/>`_ provides miscellaneous functions and that are often used in other Python packages.
+**easydev** should help developers in speeding up their own developments.

 Some functions are very simple such as the :func:`~easydev.tools.swapdict`, which inverts the keys/values in a dictionary (assuming unique keys):